gde-codelabs/gde-codelabs.github.io/exampleSite/content/posts/tfx-cli-101.md

 {{< step label="Create & Compile Pipeline" duration=2:00" >}}

+Before running the pipeline, it should be created or compiled.
+TFX provides `tfx pipeline create` and `tfx pipeline compile` CLIs for this purpose.
+Let's see what they do.

 ```bash
 $ tfx pipeline create --pipeline-path=... \
        --engine=... \
        --build-image
 ```

+`tfx pipeline create` CLI is used to create tfx pipeline. `--pipeline-path` is a mandatory argument, and the one of the paths for `local.py`, `kubeflow_runner.py`, or `kubeflow_v2_runner.py ` should be specified.
+Also note that `--engine` parameter should be specified accordingly.
+The [official document](https://www.tensorflow.org/tfx/guide/cli#create) says "If the engine is not set, the engine is auto-detected based on the environment.", but it is safe to be set manually.

 ```bash
 $ tfx pipeline update --pipeline-path=... \
        --engine=... \
 ```

+`tfx pipeline update` CLI lets you update the previously created pipeline.
+All the arguments from `tfx pipeline create` are also available for `tfx pipeline update` CLI.
+That means you can choose different running environments whenever you want.

+When `--build-image` option is specified, TFX CLI will build a custom TFX docker image, and every component will be run based on the built image.
+The image tag can be modified with `PIPELINE_IMAGE` defined in `pipeline/configs.py`.

 ```bash
 $ tfx pipeline compile --pipeline-path=... \
        --engine=... \
 ```

+Once you run `tfx pipeline create`, you can run the pipeline.
+However, you have to run `tfx pipeline create` whenever the local environment changes.
+For instance, there are a number of situations that only fresh environment is availalbe such as GitHub Action, Cloud Build, and so on.

 {{< /step >}}